react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 You can also create your own custom adapter by implementing the required interface.
 See the [`react-native-tab-view` docs](tab-view.md) for more information.

+### New built-in themes base on Material Design are now available

+The `@react-navigation/native` package now exports 2 new built-in themes based on Material Design:

+- `MaterialLightTheme`
+- `MaterialDarkTheme`

+These themes use platform colors to provide dynamic colors that adapt to the user's wallpaper and theme preferences.

+See [Themes](themes.md#built-in-themes) for more details.

 ### `useLogger` devtools now shows more information

 Previously, the `useLogger` devtools only showed navigation actions.
 It now shows the following additional information: